Simon-Rey/photo-website/docs/lines_that_divide_or_unite.md

 ---
 layout: default
-title: Lines that Divide or Unites | Simon Rey
+title: Lines that Divide or Unite | Simon Rey
 ---

-# Lines that Divide or Unites
+# Lines that Divide or Unite

 Transportation infrastructures (electric network, train lines, ...) define lines in the landscape, uniting cities, bridging communities.
 They also divide: follows the